 The virtual network obtained by adding a virtual router a^1 to a is depicted in Fig. 1b.
-For instance setting the IGP costs on the virtual links of b^1 so that the shortest path to d traverses e as next-hop, then a^1 will provide an LFA to $f \rightarrow d$.
+The key idea of the paper is that, we can set the IGP costs on the virtual links of a^1 so that the shortest path to d traverses e as next-hop, then a^1 will provide an LFA to $f \rightarrow d$.
 Such an IGP cost setting is $c(b, a^1) = c(f, a^1) = c(c, a^1) = 10$ and $c(a^1, e) = 2$, where c denotes edge cost.
 Not just that a^1 is now an LFA from f to d, but it also protects several more node pairs too that were unprotected in the default topology.
 In particular, a^1 provides LFA for $c \rightarrow e$ as well, increasing LFA failure coverage from 77% to 83%.

-We emphasize that the same effect could not have been achieved by layer-3 tunnels (as of [22]), because IP and MPLS/LDP tunnels must follow shortest paths.
+We emphasize that the same effect could not have been achieved by layer-3 tunnels (as of [24]), because IP and MPLS/LDP tunnels must follow shortest paths.
 In contrast, router virtualization allows to establish essentially any tunnel we want, by provisioning consecutive layer-2 virtual links through a series of physically adjacent virtual routers.

 There are many appealing aspects of leveraging router virtualization to improve LFA coverage.
-The isolation of routing contexts provided by virtual routers gives a flexible way to fine-tune the virtual topology to arbitrary protection requirements.
-Major vendors all support virtualization in hardware in off-the-shelf routers, capable to handle hundreds of virtual contexts [41], [42].
+The isolation of routing contexts provided by virtual routers gives a flexible way to improve the level of protection by designing a virtual topology around the physical network.
+Major vendors all support virtualization in hardware in off-the-shelf routers, capable to handle hundreds of virtual contexts [47], [48].
 Therefore, our proposal is deployable right away with minimal management effort.
-Improved resilience, however comes at a price, in the form of moderately larger IGP signaling load, IP address management burden, and growing IP forwarding tables at routers.
-Nevertheless, today's IP routers are powerful enough to let ISPs run hundreds of IGP instances in a single area, and so this price seems negligible for better network robustness and service availability.
+Improved resilience, however comes at a price, in the form of moderately larger IGP signaling load,